Best Dental Assistant Schools in Colorado

 Reminder: Requirements can change.
 Always verify details with the Colorado Dental Board before enrolling.

-By picking an accredited school and completing hands-on training, you'll be ready to enter the dental field with confidence.
-In less than a year, you can be helping patients every day while building a stable career.
+By picking an accredited school and completing hands-on training, you’ll be ready to enter the dental field with confidence.
+In about a year, you can be helping patients every day while building experience.

-Here's what you need to do next: make a shortlist, visit the schools, and secure your spot in a program.
-The sooner you start, the sooner you'll be working chairside.
+Here’s what you need to do next: make a shortlist, visit the schools, and confirm availability in a program.
+The sooner you start, the sooner you’ll be working chairside.

 Sources: